100thCoin/AccuracyCoin/README.md

   4: The IRQ flag should not be set when the APU Frame counter is in the 5-step mode, and the IRQ flag is disabled.
   5: Reading the IRQ flag should clear the IRQ flag.
   6: The IRQ flag should be cleared when the APU transitions from a "put" cycle to a "get" cycle.
-  7: The IRQ flag should be cleared when the APU transitions from a "put" cycle to a "get" cycle.
+  7: The IRQ flag should not be cleared yet the APU transitions from a "get" cycle to a "put" cycle.
   8: Changing the Frame Counter to 5-step mode after the flag was set should not clear the flag.
   9: Disabling the IRQ flag should clear the IRQ flag.
   A: The IRQ flag was enabled too early. (writing to $4017 on an odd CPU cycle.)